nboneh/socialmediaconnector/README.md

 ##Milestones

 1. Create a user based system, including session key registrations and logins
-2. Create a single wall from one oauth website
+2. Create a database for users and messages
-3. Modify the single wall to include multiple oauth websites
+3. Finish the funcionality and basic UI
 4. Improve the overall UI design